huyiwen/YuLan-Mini/README.md

 <details><summary>2.
 Intermediate Stage Checkpoints</summary>
-The intermediate stage checkpoints will be released in a future update.
+The intermediate stage checkpoints are released in <a href="https://huggingface.co/datasets/yulan-team/YuLan-Mini">YuLan-Mini</a>.

 </details>